Lipstick on a Pig: Why Your IPP3A Fixation Won’t Fix Property Management’s Bigger Privacy Problem

 Don’t bolt privacy clauses into every PMA, tenancy agreement and application form.
 You’ll end up with bloated transactional documents no one is going to read.
 And each time the law changes, you’ve got to update three.

-Have one comprehensive privacy policy covering tenants, owners and everyone whose information you handle.
-The transactional documents can carry concise clauses pointing the the policy statement.
+Create one comprehensive privacy policy covering tenants, owners and every person whose information they handle and have all the transactional documents carrying concise clauses that point back to the policy.

 The pig can’t outrun the farmer